MGM Grand fire: Aftermath

 The resort was temporarily closed because of the fire.
 Much of the damage occurred in the casino, which was charred by the fire.
 The hotel hallways and stairwells were stained by soot and smoke.
 Shortly after the fire, some people looted jewelry and blackened money from the resort.
 State gaming revenues were hurt by the MGM's closure, as the resort was one of the largest tax contributors to the local gaming industry.
-The county lost an estimated $1.7 million because of the closure, and it was estimated that MGM Grand Hotels could face a $1 billion loss because of the fire.
+The county lost an estimated $1.7 million ($5.75 million in 2023) because of the closure, and it was estimated that MGM Grand Hotels could face a $1 billion loss because of the fire.

 After the fire, the MGM Grand was rebuilt over the next eight months, at a cost of $50 million.
 It reopened in July 1981, with numerous fire safety features now in place, including the addition of fire sprinklers and an automatic fire alarm system throughout the property.
 A two-unit computer – one of them a backup – was provided by Johnson Controls to monitor hundreds of locations throughout the MGM, helping to prevent another fire.
 A similar computer had also been installed at another MGM Grand hotel in Reno, Nevada.
 The Las Vegas MGM now had more than 30,000 sprinklers, including four in most hotel rooms.
 The hotel also had 8,000 speakers, including one in each room, allowing for fire safety instructions to be provided to guests in the event of a fire.

 The air-conditioning system was heavily modified to prevent smoke from entering hotel rooms, and large exhaust fans were installed, with the capability to rid the hotel of fumes in 10 minutes.
 Plastic pipes and wires, which contributed to the fire, were removed.
 A five-minute fire safety program, hosted by Gene Kelly in both English and Spanish, was played on televisions in hotel rooms.
 Resort officials believed that the MGM was now the safest hotel in the world.
 A minor incident occurred two weeks after the reopening, and the new safety features worked as planned.
 Insulation material had begun to smolder because of a welder's torch, and this set off automatic alarms.

-The original hotel tower, where most of the deaths occurred, continues to operate, and is believed to be haunted by the fire victims.
+The original hotel tower, where most of the deaths occurred, continues to operate.
 A second tower opened in 1981.
 The MGM Grand was sold in 1986 to Bally Manufacturing, which changed the name to Bally's Las Vegas.
 A new MGM Grand was opened in Las Vegas in 1993, at the northeast corner of Las Vegas Boulevard and Tropicana Avenue, south of the original MGM.
 Bally's was again renamed in 2022, as Horseshoe Las Vegas.